minahonarasa/ter/readme.txt

 ## Docker file number 1:
 This Dockerfile intended for running main.py and to play the game only.
-For running the tests, a second Docker file is used and another github repository is created (see the related readme.txt).
+For running the tests, Please chekc my other github repository which has its own Dockerfile (see the related readme.txt).

 	Commands to run play the game on Docker:
 	- “cd” to the folder that the main.py is located.